-Having multiple design and development teams work on various digital products, or even different parts of the same product, invariably leads to duplication of work, employee frustration, and an inconsistent experience for the user.
+Having multiple design and development teams work on various digital products, or even different parts of the same product, invariably leads to duplication of work, employee frustration, and an inconsistent digital experiences for the users.

 While any organization can face these challenges, the consequences – and the associated costs – are amplified in large corporate environments due to the sheer scale.

 At the enterprise level, it is normal to see departments focusing on different goals with competing priorities, and effective communication becoming increasingly difficult as the organization grows.
 Consistency, which is crucial for maintaining the image of big brands, suffers as a result.
-Let’s take a look at some popular problems in enterprises, and how the introduction of a design system can help solve them.
+Let’s take a look at some popular problems in enterprises, and how an enterprise design system addresses them.

 When a new developer joins a large corporate organization and is asked to build a landing page, in the absence of a design system, they would have no choice but to turn to senior colleagues for help.